Orkney’s History: Beyond the Guidebook Myths

 From Norway to Scotland

-Some customs still baffle the official types—take our approach to land and labor.
+Some customs still match the fiercely independent streak of the locals.
 It is no accident that J.R.R.
 Tolkien found such distinct inspiration for the Dwarves of Erebor; he clearly met his fair share of disgruntled, hardy Orkney farmers.
 They share that same uncompromising, subterranean, and fiercely independent spirit.
+When people here decide to excavate land or clear a ditch without modern bureaucratic permission, things tend to get generationally interesting very quickly.

 Historic Orkney | Generational knowledge.
 No scripts.
 Just the islands.